 For Parents & Carers

-All 3 and 4 years olds and eligible 2 year olds will be entitled to 1,140 hours of free childcare per year from August 2020.
-It will be possible to use these hours in a variety of ways, some across the school year and others across the calendar year.
+All 3 and 4 years olds and eligible 2 year olds are eligible for 1,140 hours of free childcare per year.
+It is possible to use these hours in a variety of ways, some across the school year and others across the calendar year.

-We have always offered some flexibility around how hours are used.
-But with entitlement almost doubling there will be more options to choose from.
-Scope for flexibility will differ from one provider to the next.
-Also local authority run establishments operate one of two patterns whereas funded providers (childminders and independently run nurseries) are all different and should be approached directly for details of what they can offer.
+Scope for flexibility differs from one provider to the next.
+Local authority run establishments operate one of two patterns whereas funded providers (childminders and independently run nurseries) are all different and should be approached directly for details of what they can offer.

-So from August 2020 North Lanarkshire Council establishments will offer one of two options for using the 1,140 hour entitlement:
+North Lanarkshire Council establishments offer one of two options for using the 1,140 hour entitlement:

 - Term time: 6 hours per day over 38 weeks of an academic year